kareemassad/sudoku-solver-py/README.md

 # Sudoku Solver

-A program that uses the backtracking algorithm to solve a sudoku board.
+A program that uses the backtracking algorithm and Selenium to solve an expert sudoku board live on sudoku.com.

 ## Implementation

+### Solving the board

 This program will use the backtracking algorithm to solve the puzzle